metaquid/AIAI/README.md

 Artificial Intelligence Accessible Interface

 ## Inspiration
 Make an interface for an AI more accessible to make it more inclusive.
+The most widespread form of disability is the linguistic one.
+With this interface I intend to make an AI accessible with all the languages that a user can know.
+By simply setting the language to be translated in the browser, you can communicate with the AI with the desired language.

 ## What it does
 It can communicate in any selected language, adapting to the user.